serika-dev/Terms-Privacy/Terms.md

 TO THE MAXIMUM EXTENT PERMISSIBLE BY LAW, SCHOOLSQUID DISCLAIMS ALL LIABILITY FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR EXEMPLARY DAMAGES ARISING OUT OF OR RELATED TO YOUR USE OF THE PLATFORM, EVEN IF SCHOOLSQUID HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
 THIS INCLUDES, BUT IS NOT LIMITED TO, DAMAGES FOR LOSS OF PROFITS, REVENUE, GOODWILL, DATA, OR OTHER INTANGIBLE LOSSES.

-IN NO EVENT SHALL SCHOOLSQUID’S AGGREGATE LIABILITY TO YOU FOR ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR YOUR USE OF THE PLATFORM EXCEED THE AMOUNT PAID BY YOU, IF ANY, TO THE PLATFORM IN THE TWELVE (12) MONTHS PRECEDING THE CLAIM.
+IN NO EVENT SHALL SCHOOLSQUID'S AGGREGATE LIABILITY TO YOU FOR ALL CLAIMS ARISING OUT OF OR RELATING TO THESE TERMS OR YOUR USE OF THE PLATFORM EXCEED THE AMOUNT PAID BY YOU, IF ANY, TO THE PLATFORM IN THE TWELVE (12) MONTHS PRECEDING THE CLAIM.

 Users agree to indemnify and hold harmless Schoolsquid, its affiliates, officers, employees, agents, and licensors from any claims, liabilities, damages, or expenses resulting from violations of these Terms or misuse of the Platform.